 Asbestos 16-Hour Operations & Maintenance (Class III OSHA)

 Initial training for maintenance workers involved in general maintenance and asbestos material repair tasks.
 The course agenda includes: Physical characteristics of asbestos.
 Potential health effects related to asbestos exposure; Federal and State regulations; proper asbestos-related work practices; respirator user, care, and fit testing; protective clothing; hands-on exercises; and proper decontamination procedures.
-This course fulfills training requirements for Associated Project Worker, OSHA Class III work, for OSHA Competent Person for Classes III and IV, and AHERA O&M. Course shall be 16 hours in length with a written multiple choice exam of 25 questions with a passing grade of 70% or above.
-Training certificates shall be good for 5 years.
+This course fulfills training requirements for Asbestos Associated Project Worker, OSHA Class III work, for OSHA Competent Person for Classes III and IV, and AHERA O&M. Course shall be 16 hours in length with a written multiple choice exam of 25 questions with a passing grade of 70% or above.
+Training certificates shall be annual.

 Initial training for Asbestos Operations and Maintenance Workers may be given on non-consecutive days, provided that the entire course of instruction is given within a two-week period.